Waterford, Connecticut: Education

+The town is served by Waterford High School.

 Jordan Schoolhouse

-1737 is the earliest mention of a schoolhouse in Waterford, known as the Jordan Schoolhouse, located on the Jordan Green.
+The earliest mention of a schoolhouse in Waterford was in 1737, known as the Jordan Schoolhouse, located on the Jordan Green.
 Farmers mainly wanted their children to be taught writing, reading, arithmetic, and religion.
 The Jordan School also influenced proper manners and obedience.
 Private lessons were of no need in Waterford, but were set up in the 19th century for those who had enough money to afford it.
 The Jordan School's last day of teaching was in the year 1979 with a final assembly.
 The Jordan School is still used but is held as a museum to the public.

 Government

 Town Meeting

 Waterford's local government is structured using a representative town meeting system.
 There are four elective districts in town, and each one sends one representative to the town meeting per every 550 electors in that area.
-As of 2021, districts 1, 2, and 4 have 6 representatives, and district 3 has 7, giving the Town Meeting a total of 25 elected members.
-In 2021, ten Democrats, 1 Unaffiliated, and fourteen Republicans were elected to the body.
+As of 2025, districts 1 and 4 have seven representatives, district 2 has six representatives, and district 3 has eight, giving the Town Meeting a total of 28 elected members.
+In 2025, nineteen Democrats and nine Republicans were elected to the body.

-As of the 2021 election results, the Representatives of the Waterford Town Meeting are:
+As of the 2025 election results, the Representatives of the Waterford Town Meeting are: